selkurdy/MLSeistoLog/preparelogs.md

   --tdcols TDCOLS TDCOLS
                         column #s of depth time 1W pairs.default=0 1
-  --tdheader TDHEADER   fb file header lines to skip.default=1 --flipsign            reverse sign of t d picks. default=keep as is --logsmoothwlen LOGSMOOTHWLEN
+  --tdheader TDHEADER   fb file header lines to skip.default=1 --flipsign            reverse sign of both d and t1w picks. default=keep as
+                        is
+  --logsmoothwlen LOGSMOOTHWLEN
                         smooth logs window length. default=61. freq = Vmax/Lambdamin
   --hideplot            Only save to pdf. default =show and save

   ```
-  The program is expecting 2 positional arguments (i.e. must have):
+  The program is expecting 3 positional arguments (i.e. must have):
   *  the log file name: which could be either a flat ASCII file or an LAS format
   *  the deviation file of the same well
+  *  log column name e.g. GR, exactly as is listed in the log file.
+That necessitates checking what the code is for that curve in the file

   The optional arguments cover several situations:

-  *  You have to supply the argument *--logcolname*, e.g. GR, exactly as is listed in the log file.
-That necessitates checking what the code is for that curve in the file.
   *  If the log file is *las* format then that is all what is needed to define the log data
   *  If the log file is just an ASCII flat file then you have to define:
-  >  * *--notlas* flag to signify that log file  is not las. default is las
+  >  * ``--notlas`` flag to signify that log file  is not las. default is las
-  >  *  *--logheader* which is the number of header lines in the file
+  >  *  ``--logheader`` which is the number of header lines in the file
-  >  *  *--logcols*  2 values are expected, the first is the depth column # and the second is the desired log column #.
+  >  *  ``--logcols``  2 values are expected, the first is the depth column # and the second is the desired log column #.
 Default values are 0 and 1
-  >  *  *--lognull* null values.
+  >  *  ``--lognull`` null values.
 Default is -999.25
-  >  *  *--wellname* well name of this file.
+  >  *  ``--wellname`` well name of this file.
 It should not have any spaces.
 If it has spaces you have to enclose it in double quotes
   ---
-  >  *  *--devheader* option to specify the number of header lines in the deviation survey file
+  >  *  ``--devheader`` option to specify the number of header lines in the deviation survey file
-  >  *  *--devcols* deviation survey file column numbers for MD, X, Y, and Z columns
+  >  *  ``--devcols`` deviation survey file column numbers for MD, X, Y, and Z columns
-  >  *  *--devflipzsign* flip sign of deviation z column (Petrel outputs Z in negative)
+  >  *  ``--devflipzsign`` flip sign of deviation z column (Petrel outputs Z in negative)
   ---
-  >  *  *--logsmoothwlen* smoothing window length. the default is 61.
+  >  *  ``--logsmoothwlen`` smoothing window length. the default is 61.
 The equation to figure it out is maximum Velocity / minimum wave length.
 This should give the frequencies expected.
   ---
-  >  *--hideplot* is a good option to use especially if you are running a batch file because each well will generate a plot of both the original well and the smoothed version superimposed.
+  >  ``--hideplot`` is a good option to use especially if you are running a batch file because each well will generate a plot of both the original well and the smoothed version superimposed.
 The user needs to close that plot to continue.
 Using the hideplot option the plot is only saved as a pdf file.
   ---
-  >  *--tdfilename* time depth pairs file name.
+  >  ``--tdfilename`` time depth pairs file name.
 It has to be supplied if you are outputting logs in the time domain.
-  >  *--tdcols* depth and time columns in the supplied file. default is 0 and 1.
+  >  ``--tdcols`` depth and time columns in the supplied file. default is 0 and 1.
 Time has to be one way in ms
   ---
-  >  *--dtout* if outputting logs in the time domain, then specify the vertical increment of the logs in time in ms
+  >  ``--dtout`` if outputting logs in the time domain, then specify the vertical increment of the logs in time in ms
-  >  *--logendtime* deepest level in time in ms for sampling the log.
+  >  ``--logendtime`` deepest level in time in ms for sampling the log.
 Values beyond the actual log range will be filled vith NAN
   ---
-  >  *--dzout* if outputting logs in the time domain, then specify the vertical increment of the logs in time in ms
+  >  ``--dzout`` if outputting logs in the time domain, then specify the vertical increment of the logs in time in ms
-  >  *--logenddepth* deepest level in depth for sampling the log.
+  >  ``--logenddepth`` deepest level in depth for sampling the log.
 Values beyond the actual log range will be filled vith NAN
-  >  Please note that you either request *--dtout* or *--dzout* , you cannot have both on the command line.
-The trigger to output to time is by supplying the option *--tdfilename*.
-If it is not given then the process will output logs in depth.
+  >  *__Please note that you either request ``--dtout`` or ``--dzout`` , you cannot have both on the command line.
+The trigger to output to time is by supplying the option ``--tdfilename``.
+If it is not given then the process will output logs in depth.__*